6.1 General Information

 3. Undergraduate students at UTSC are not permitted to enrol in more than 3.0 credits per term without permission from the Office of the Registrar.
 Limited exceptions are made for students working towards a BBA degree; for more information consult the Management section of this Calendar.

 4. Students writing deferred exams will have their credit load reduced by the credit weight of the exams deferred in the session leading up to the deferred exam.
 For the purposes of calculating the course reduction, the normal credit load per session is considered to be 2.5 credits.
 For example, a student writing a deferred exam in the Fall deferred exam period with a credit weight of 0.5 (half credit) would be permitted to enrol in a maximum course load of 2.0 credits in the Fall session.
 For more information, and the course load chart, go to the Office of the Registrar website.

 5. Students placed on probation may not exceed a course load of 2.0 credits per session.

-- Upon notification of probation, students enrolled in future sessions must drop all courses above the 2.0 full credits maximum.
+- Upon notification of probation, students enrolled in future sessions must drop all courses above the 2.0 credits maximum.
 Failure to do so within 7 days of notification of standing on ACORN will result in withdrawal from all courses.
-Students who successfully petition to re-enrol back in to the appropriate course load are subject to a late registration fee.
+Students who successfully petition to re-enrol back into the appropriate course load are subject to a late registration fee.